lammps/lammps/doc/src/pair_lj_sphere.rst

 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-For atom type pairs I,J and I != J, the epsilon coefficients and cutoff distance for the *lj/sphere* pair style can be mixed.
-The default mix value is *geometric*.
-See the "pair_modify" command for details.
+For atom type pairs I,J and I != J, the epsilon coefficients and cutoff ratio for the *lj/sphere* pair style can be mixed.
+The default mixing style is *geometric*.
+See the :doc:`pair_modify command <pair_modify>` for details.

-The *lj/sphere* pair style supports the :doc:`pair_modify <pair_modify>`
+The *lj/sphere* pair style supports the :doc:`pair_modify shift <pair_modify>`
-shift option for the energy of the Lennard-Jones portion of the pair interaction.
+option for the energy of the Lennard-Jones portion of the pair interaction.

 The *lj/sphere* pair style does *not* support the :doc:`pair_modify
 <pair_modify>` tail option for adding a long-range tail corrections to